falstro/minute-http/README.md

 interpreted.
 Unrecognized headers are currently ignored.

-Parsing of the request is done using a hand written finite state machine, as well as hand written, compacted, radix tries stored in linear tables to keep the footprint to a minimum.
+Parsing of the request is done using a hand written finite state machine, as well as compacted radix tries stored in linear tables to keep the footprint to a minimum.

 This library has no dependencies except a minimal set of the C standard
 library: `memcpy` and `strlen`.